miekg/xds/README.md

     Note: this is in effect the "admin interface", until we figure out how it should look.
 The wildcard should match the name of cluster being defined in the protobuf.

-See cmd/xdsctl/README.md for how to use the CLI.
+`cmd/xdsctl/xdsctl` is an CLI interface, it has extensive help built in.

 In xds the following protocols have been implemented:

-* xDS - Envoy's configuration and discovery protocol (includes LDS, RDS, EDS and CDS)
+* xDS - Envoy's configuration and discovery protocol (includes LDS, RDS, EDS and CDS).
-* LRS - load reporting (also from Envoy) - not implemented yet.
+* LRS - load reporting.
+* HRS - health reporting.

 For debugging add: